sp94/Peacock.jl/paper/paper.md

 # Summary

-![The irridescent colours of peacocks arise from the nanoscale 'photonic crystal' structure of the feathers, rather than from pigmentation.\label{fig:zoom}](../zoom.png)
+![The irridescent colours of peacocks arise from the nanoscale 'photonic crystal' structure of the feathers, rather than from pigmentation.
+The image of the peacock's photonic crystal structure is reproduced from @zi2003coloration, Copyright (2003) National Academy of Sciences. \label{fig:zoom}](../zoom.png)

 `Peacock.jl` -
 or the **P**lane-wave **E**xpansion **A**pproach to **C**haracterising
 **O**ptical **C**rystals in **k**-space -
-is a Julia package for studying photonic crystals using the Plane Wave Expansion Method [references].
+is a Julia package for studying photonic crystals using the Plane Wave Expansion Method [@rumpf2006design].
-Photonic crystals are materials whose optical properties arise from the structure of the material, and `Peacock.jl` is named for the irridescent colours of peacock feathers which arise not from pigmentation but from their photonic crystal structure, as shown in \autoref{fig:zoom}.
+Photonic crystals are materials whose optical properties arise from the structure of the material [@joannopoulos1997photonic], and `Peacock.jl` is named for the irridescent colours of peacock feathers which arise not from pigmentation but from their photonic crystal structure [@zi2003coloration], as shown in autoref{fig:zoom}.

 The response of a photonic crystal is strongest when the periodicity of the structure is comparable to the wavelength of light.
 For visible light, photonic crystals are built from components that are just a few hundred nanometers in size.
-Advances in nanofabrication mean that 'designer' photonic crystals can now be manufactured for unprecedented control over the flow of light, with applications ranging from optical fibers [refs] to photonic circuitry [refs].
+Advances in nanofabrication mean that 'designer' photonic crystals can now be manufactured for unprecedented control over the flow of light, with applications ranging from optical fibers [@knight2003photonic] to photonic circuitry [@joannopoulos2008molding].

 `Peacock.jl` provides a user-friendly interface to analyse 2D photonic crystals with support for non-orthogonal unit cells and inhomogeneous permittivity and/or